dart-lang/language/working/1426-extension-types/feature-specification.md

 Let _E_ be an explicit extension type.
-The declaration of _E_ implicitly induces a declaration of a class `E.class` with the same type parameters and members as _E_, subclass of `Object`, with a final field whose type is the on-type of _E_, and with a single argument constructor setting that field to the argument.
+The declaration of _E_ implicitly induces a declaration of a class `E.class` with the same type parameters and members as _E_, subclass of `Object`, with the same direct superinterfaces as `E`, with a final field whose type is the on-type of _E_, and with a single argument constructor setting that field to the argument.
 A getter `E.class get box` is implicitly induced in _E_, and it returns an object that wraps `this`.

 In the case where it would be a compile-time error to declare such a member named `box`, the member is not induced.